joakimskoog/anapioficeandfire-python/README.rst

         :alt: Documentation Status

-A Python helper library for anapioficeandfire.com
+A Python helper library for anapioficeandfire.com - The world's greatest API for quantified and structured data from the universe of Ice and Fire.

 * Free software: BSD license
 * Documentation: https://anapioficeandfire-python.readthedocs.org.